inet-framework/inet/showcases/general/parsim/doc/index.rst

 ..
 Running a simulation model in parallel has a few constraints.
 Only messages can be sent between partitions, method calls and direct sends are not supported.
 TODO so you need multiple configurators for example.
 Lookahead is required, present in the form of link delays between partitions.

+..
 Currently, the lookahead is based on the delay of the wired links between partitions.
 TODO

-TODO inet ben parallel sim esetén a legkézenfekvőbb mód a network szintu particionálás, és a wired linkek lesznek a lookahead-ek
+Currently, the lookahead is based on link delays.
+In INET, the most convenient partitioning is on the network level; thus partitions are crossed by wired links between network nodes, the delay of the wired links is the lookahead.
 For good performance, the number of messages between partitions should be as low as possible.
 For example, parts of the network with localized high traffic should be in their own partitions.
 Also, if the lookahead is too small, the partition simulations frequently stop to wait for each other, and it results in larger overhead of sync messages being sent.

+..
 TODO ez az egész 1 paragraph

+.. so it is most convenient to partition on the network level;

+..
+TODO inet ben parallel sim esetén a legkézenfekvőbb mód a network szintu particionálás, és a wired linkek lesznek a lookahead-ek

+  - currently, the lookahead is based on link delays
+  - so the most convenient partitioning is on the network level/so it is most convenient to partition on the network level; thus partitions are crossed by wired links between network nodes, the delay of the wired links is the lookahead

+..
+Currently, the lookahead is based on link delays.
+So the most convenient partitioning is on the network level/so it is most convenient to partition on the network level; thus partitions are crossed by wired links between network nodes, the delay of the wired links is the lookahead.

 .. **TODO** if the lookahead is too small, the partitions stop all the time